virtuozzo/cloudscripting-docs/docs/reference/events.md

     - `count` - number of nodes that are added
     - `nodeGroup` - node group that is scaled out
 - `${event.response.}`:
     - `nodes` - nodes array with detailed info about topology.
-Explore the full list of available [node placeholders](http://docs.cloudscripting.com/reference/placeholders/#node-placeholders).
+Explore the full list of available <a href="http://docs.cloudscripting.com/reference/placeholders/#node-placeholders" target="_blank">node placeholders</a>.

 ### onBeforeScaleIn